 Demichelle obtained her B. Comm (Law) degree from Stellenbosch University in 2005, and subsequently completed her post-graduate LLB degree in 2007 at the same university.
 In August 2008, she obtained a certificate in International and European Legal Studies from Antwerpen University, Belgium, and completed Practical Legal Training through the LEAD School of Legal Practice, Cape Town in 2014.

 Demichelle was also a student participant in the Socio-Economic Rights and Administrative Justice Research Project at the Faculty of Law, Stellenbosch University, from 2012 to 2014.
 In March 2015, she received her doctoral degree from Stellenbosch University, with her dissertation focused on the role of international law in the interpretation of socio-economic rights in South Africa.
-She joined the EELC in February 2015 and is currently working as a candidate attorney.
+She joined the EELC in February 2015 and is currently working as an attorney.

 While Demichelle has always believed in the importance of human rights, her interest in this field was sparked during her post-graduate studies and her exposure to South Africas’s developing jurisprudence in this area.
 Since then, she remains convinced of the importance of providing adequate information on human rights in South Africa, and each person’s responsibility to continuously promote their realisation.

-Mbekezeli Benjamin – Legal Advice Officer
+Mbekezeli Benjamin – Advice Officer

 Mbekezeli is a passionate young human rights lawyer.
 Originally from Johannesburg, he completed all his schooling in Soweto.
 He went on to complete his law degree at Wits University, where he won a university entrance scholarship.